raspberrypilearning/durham-quiz/en/quiz1/question_15.md

 legend: Question 15 of 24
 ---

-Which one of these blocks of Python code will print the word `Hello`?
+Which one of these blocks of Python code will output the word `Hello`?

 --- choices ---